robmoore/meltano-postgres-example/README.md

 meltano schedule adventureworks tap-postgres target-postgres '*/20 * * * *' --transform run
 ```

+16. Unpause DAG

+Log into Airflow at http://localhost:8080 and click on the 'off' control to the left.

 # Miscellaneous

 See https://www.sqldatadictionary.com/AdventureWorks2014/ for data dictionary.